Code-Institute-Submissions/Milestone-Project_2-1/README.md

 #### Why this website is a great solution:
 * Currently in the football industry there is no clear advisor for fans who would want to add to the teams(s) they support
-* Curious fans and/or fans who live and work abroad do not have any real basis/support in finding a team to follow in the new country they reside in
+* Curious fans and/or fans who live and work abroad do not have any basis/support in finding a team to follow in the new country they reside in
 * The solution can contribute towards greater globalisation of the sport, helping football teams/clubs themselves to become more international
 * More international fans can lead to new streams of commerical activity for foreign leagues and teams (through advertising game broadcasting, merchandise etc.)